Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 How Long Do the Focus Batteries Last?

-In particular, if you take care of the batteries well, you can get up to 100,000 miles from them before they need replacement.
+In particular, if you take care of AGM batteries well, you can get up to 80,000 miles from them before they need replacement.
+In terms of battery lifespan, they will last approximately 4 to 6 years depending on energy consumption.

 How Long Do the Tires Last?